-There are few things better than a delicious bowl of rice pudding!
-Easy to make, hearty and delicious - this simple treat is the perfect dessert and comfort food!
+There are few things tastier than a delicious bowl of warm, sweet rice pudding!
+Easy to make, hearty and delicious, this simple treat is the perfect comforting dessert.

 Enjoy a bowl of warmly spiced instant pot rice pudding, bundled up in your slippers and a cozy sweater.
 The whole family will enjoy this lovely dessert!